Vitamin B12 Deficiency

 Vitamin B12 deficiency symptoms

 A person with vitamin B12 deficiency may notice general symptoms of anemia as well as symptoms that are more specific to the condition.
+The Ada app can help you check your symptoms.
+Download the free app or find out more about how it works.

 General symptoms caused by anemia